bikesbade/sentinal-2-NDVI-with-GEE-Python-API/README.md

 NDVI= (NIR-Red) \ (NIR+Red)

+This code is based on the jupyter notebook

 Follow the <a href = "https://bikeshbade.com.np/tutorials/Detail/?title=Calculate%20NDVI%20from%20Sentinel-2%20%20with%20Python%20API&code=18" target = "_blank">link</a> for all detail information with the code